dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 exp_bi_lstm.test(mx_loader)
 ```

-The next table presents the results of both the model for both the country tested.
-We first see that the first test
+The next table presents the results of both models for the two countries tested.
+We see that the first test
 (RU) gives poorer results than Mexico, even if the second one is a different structure and language.
 This situation could be explained by both languages' language roots; Spanish is closer to French than Russia.
 But an interesting thing is that even in a *difficult* annotation context, both the model perform relatively well.